How to find the right peer review system

 Ex Ordo’s one-click marking feature is easy and quick to use.

-We’re firmly in the digital age, but don’t be surprised if some of your reviewers prefer to download submissions and mark them offline before uploading them again.
+Don’t be surprised if some of your reviewers prefer to download submissions and mark them offline before uploading them again.
 And your tool should facilitate this.

 Multi-stage reviews